Mina the Hollower: How to Manage Bones, Respawns, and Weapons

 Advertisement

-The reason this matters so much is simple: Mina ties several important systems together.
+The reason this matters is that Mina ties its systems together.
 Bones are not only shop money, they are also your leveling resource.
-Respawn points are not just save spots, they are full recovery hubs.
+Checkpoints are not just save spots, they are full recovery hubs.
 And weapon choice is not only about damage; it changes how safely you can explore, recover, and cash out before a risky section.
-If you understand those three loops early, the game gets much easier to read.
+Read those three loops early and the game gets far easier to manage.

-Bones and Bone Stones: do not treat them like the same currency
+Bones and Bonestone: do not treat them like the same currency

-• Spend Bones before a blind exploration run if you are carrying enough to hurt when lost.
+• Spend Bones before a blind exploration run if you are carrying enough to hurt when you die.

-• Hold Bones temporarily if a vendor has something that improves consistency more than one level would.
+• Hold Bones if a vendor has something that improves consistency more than a single level would.

 Advertisement